 How can I see if I qualify?

 At the CardioVascular Thoracic Institute at Keck Medicine of USC, we understand the worry and concern you and your family have when facing serious cardiovascular and thoracic conditions such as aortic stenosis.

 Our experienced, multidisciplinary teams of cardiologists, surgeons and specialists understand that every patient is unique.
 That’s why your care is personalized with an individual treatment plan designed for your specific heart, lung or vascular condition.

 We bring together more than 200 cardiothoracic surgeons, cardiologists, vascular surgeons and cardiovascular specialists to provide care that puts you first.
 From state-of-the-art screening tests and diagnostic imaging to non-invasive heart valve replacement and transplant surgery, your CVTI team can provide you with the leading-edge, quality care you need.

 If you are outside of our coverage network, you can check with your local health care provider.

 Why Keck Medicine of USC?

-Your USC CVTI team understands how stressful these diagnoses can be.
+The team at the USC CardioVascular Thoracic Institute understands how stressful these diagnoses can be.
 That’s why we offer compassion, empathy and open communication — to build the trust that’s necessary for you to feel confident in the care you receive and to determine which treatment options are good for you.
 Not only are you kept in constant communication about your treatment, but your referring physician is also consulted and treated as an important member of the team.
 We provide a patient coordinator to ensure all calls are promptly returned and all questions thoroughly answered.
-Your USC CVTI surgeons and cardiologists meet and brainstorm weekly to discuss your case and update your individual plan of aortic stenosis care.
+Keck Medicine of USC cardiothoracic surgeons and cardiologists meet and brainstorm weekly to discuss your case and update your treatment plan.
 It is our goal to treat you with respect, sensitivity and understanding every step of the way with personalized therapies and treatments to get you back to the life you enjoy and deserve.